-For more information about setting a password, see "Setting Console Security."
+For more information about setting a password, see "Setting Console Security" on page 378.

 NOTE: There are four options for invoking OSCAR.
 You can enable one, multiple, or all of these key sequences by selecting boxes in the Invoke OSCAR section of the Main dialog box and then clicking OK.